MolterGaus/Getting-and-Cleaning-Data-/README.md

 *Computes col averages and groups by Subject and Activity (dropping rows without data) *Writes a text file (FICHERO.csv)

-En el fichero Codebook se encuentra una referencia a todas las variables que contiene "FICHERO.csv"
+In the Codebook file is a reference to all the variables containing "FICHERO.csv"